 Read the full text of the new FD letter by following this link: FD(DFP)11/14

-The Procurement Board, chaired by the Finance Minister, has developed an Infrastructure Action Plan aimed at improving the delivery of major capital projects taken forward by NI Departments.
-In this regard, DFP has issued a new DAO letter summarising key relevant guidance and responsibilities.
-It covers issues including project appraisal and evaluation, delegated limits, use of the centralised Construction Procurement and Delivery Service, use of external advice and responsibilties of Accounting Officers, Departmental Boards, Senior Responsible Owners and Finance Directors.
+The procurement board, chaired by the Finance Minister, has developed an infrastructure action plan aimed at improving the delivery of major capital projects taken forward by NI departments.
+In this regard, DFP has issued a new Dear Accounting Officer (DAO) letter summarising key relevant guidance and responsibilities.
+It covers issues including project appraisal and evaluation, delegated limits, use of the centralised Construction Procurement and Delivery Service, use of external advice and responsibilties of accounting officers, departmental boards, senior responsible owners and finance directors.

-The letter is available in full at DFP’s Accountability and Financial Management Division website.
+The letter is available in full at DFP’s AFMD website.
 See DAO(DFP)06/14

-DFP has issued a new letter to Finance Directors updating the general guidance on assessing alternative procurement options.
+DFP has issued a new letter to finance directors updating the general guidance on assessing alternative procurement options.
 It explains that such assessments should focus on financial appraisal from a Northern Ireland perspective.
 The letter elaborates on several methodological details, including consideration of alternative options and treatment of costs, risks and tax.
-It confirms that private finance should not be considered for projects involving capital spending of less than £50 million.
+It confirms that private finance should not be considered for projects involving capital spending of less than £50m.

-The full text of the new letter is available at DFP’s Accountability and Financial Management Division website.
+The full text of the new letter is available at DFP’s AFMD website.
 See FD(DFP)10/14

 A key principle of appraisal is that proportionate effort should be applied.
 This means that the resources to be devoted to appraisal should be in proportion to the scale or importance of the objectives and resource consequences in view.
 Decisions on small expenditures need relatively little appraisal, while those with major spending implications require significant resources to be devoted to appraisal.